A Brief History of Our Church

 From late 2003 – early 2005 St. Michael's did not have a full-time priest.
 The parish was graciously served on Sundays by Fr.
 Stephan Powely, who was at that time a full-time prison chaplain.
 He is currently retired and serves St. John the Baptist Greek Orthodox Church on Sundays and some major feast days.
 The priest Fr.
 Anthony Karbo, pastor of Holy Theophany in Colorado Springs, was assigned as the priest in charge.
 Neither priest resided in Pueblo.
 Although this time without a full-time pastor posed various difficulties, nonetheless it served to draw the small community together.
 The parishioners showed great love for their church and actively worked to ensure its continuing legacy.

 Spring of 2005 brought a new priest, Fr.
 Barnabas Powell, who served until spring of 2011.
 Fr.
 Barnabas worked to bring greater stability to the parish and also continued addressing various physical repairs and needs of the church building and rectory.
 Under Fr.
 Barnabas the church acquired 10 grave plots at Roselawn cemetery.
 Our current priest, Fr.
-Zechariah Lynch, arrived in late June of 2011.
+Zechariah Lynch, arrived in late June of 2011 and has been serving the parish for over 13 years now.

 Our doors are open, everyone is welcome - come and see.